 It is one of the oldest markets in Amsterdam.
 It is a perfect place where you can find amazing antiques and many other goods that are hard to find in any roadside shops.

-Amid all the historical Dutch building there is an interesting Buddha temple which is situated in the heart of the old city.
+Amid all the historical Dutch buildings there is an interesting Buddha temple which is situated in the heart of the old city.

 Tourists are so inclined towards the historical structures that they somehow let go of the beautiful golden tiled temple that seems like a piece of Shanghai in Amsterdam.
 The interior of this Buddha temple is very impressive and it is open to the public on Saturdays.